-- Just about everyone on CSI: Crime Scene Investigation, most especially Gil Grissom.
+- Just about everyone on CSI, most especially Gil Grissom.
 His flashback in the episode "Rashomama" is a good demonstration.

 - In the Angel episode "Supersymmetry", Angel was able to use his Photographic Memory to exactly reconstruct a crime scene and identify a suspect.
 While in earlier episodes he had demonstrated an impressive memory and other exceptional mental talents (he speaks several languages and can recreate faces almost perfectly), that particular ability had not been shown before.

 - Stargate SG-1: When Jonas Quinn is placed on the SG-1 team, he shows to have skills at recall and noticing tiny details that other characters found spooky.
 Though it serves the story for him to quickly be able to replace Daniel Jackson on SG-1, it is indicated to be because he (or possibly his species) is slightly more evolved than Earth-based humans in one episode of the series.

 - This is clearly demonstrated in an episode where they are investigating a small town after a strange call.
 Teal'c and Jonas are sitting in a diner, and Jonas easily points out the strange things people are doing, such as a guy who is reading the same page of a newspaper three times, or another who has put a dozen teaspoons of sugar in his coffee.
 He's never showing actively looking around him and seemingly notes things at a glance.

 - Supernatural: Do you think you would be able to notice a single fingernail embedded in a chalklike wall in a dimly-lit cellar?
 Or a small symbol carved on the inside of a vase you happen to be walking past?
 Sam Winchester can.